constantcontact/ruby-sdk/README.md

         <% end %>

 5. The first time you access the action in browser you should see the "Click to authorize" link.
-Follow the link, go through all the Constant Contact steps required and then you will be redirected back to your action and you should see the list of contacts.
+Follow the link, go through all the Constant Contact steps required, and then you will be redirected back to your action and you should see the list of contacts.

-B. Sinatra example :
+B. Sinatra example to retrieve list of contacts:

 1. Install the gem :